ShiJbey/neighborly/docs/source/businesses.rst

 Businesses
 ==========

+.. attention:: This page needs to be updated for version 3

 Businesses are places where characters work.
 They are also "hubs" of social activity where characters can meet coworkers and other people who frequent the establishment.
 Below is an example of a business definition in JSON.
 Neighborly uses this data to create Business GameObjects.

 Defining businesses